dengxiayehu/fqrtmpplayer/README.txt

 Other
 ====================
-Any further information please contact me.
+Any bugs or questions please feel free to let me know.
 mail: dengxiayehu@yeah.net